VWS-Python/vws-python/README.md

 ## Allowing HTTP requests to unmocked addresses

-This can be done by setting the parameter `real_http` to `True` in either the decorator or context manager's instantiation.
+This can be done by setting the parameter `real_http` to `True` in either the context manager's instantiation.

 For example: